mohanenm/Android-Shape/README.md

 * right-click on `app/java/edu...shapes (test)`, then choose `Run Tests in edu...`

-You can also use Gradle in a Terminal window:
+You can also use Gradle in a Terminal window =>

     $ gradlew testDebug   # on a Windows PC
     $ ./gradlew testDebug # on a Mac or Linux PC